-Omar Asali, CEO of Ranpak, to speak as part of Ethics Week
+Omar Asali, CEO of Ranpak, speaks as part of Ethics Week

 April 5, 2021

-Based in Concord, Ohio, Ranpak Holdings manufactures machines and paper products used in protective paper-based packing for shipping goods and merchandise for e-commerce and industry.
-In his role of Chairman and CEO of Ranpak, Asali is focused on the ongoing evolution of Ranpak's commitment to lead the market in sustainable systems‐based packaging solutions.
+Headquartered in Concord, Ohio with over 30,000 end-users across 50 countries, Ranpak is a global leader of environmentally sustainable, paper-based solutions for e-commerce and industrial supply chains, manufactures machines and paper products used in protective paper-based packing for shipping goods and merchandise.
+In his role as Chairman and CEO, Asali is focused on the ongoing evolution of Ranpak's commitment to lead the market in sustainable systems‐based packaging solutions.

 Asali has donated the use of Ranpak's packaging equipment to the Virginia Tech College of Natural Resources Thomas M. Brooks Forest Products Center, which houses faculty and students in the Department of Sustainable Biomaterials.
 This has helped scale the packaging program and is yielding great student interest to match the growing demand for graduates.

 He has served on the Virginia Tech Foundation Board since 2018 and with his wife, Rula, and has a family foundation.
 With the onset of the COVID-19 pandemic, Asali ensured donations were made to local food pantries near Ranpak headquarters in Cleveland, Ohio, and the Netherlands, as well as to the Cleveland Clinic in Ohio, and Mount Sinai Hospital in New York.
 These funds cover onsite meals, comfort stations, and lodging for hospital staff treating COVID-19 patients, as well as delivery of meals to hospital staff who have become infected with the virus.

 In times like these, we all need to come together as a global community and help where we can,” Mr. Asali told Ranpak shareholders.
 “I'm proud to say Ranpak is doing its part.”